Transfer Credits, Exemptions & Pre-requisite Waivers

 Transfer credits for Graduate students | Exemptions for Graduate students | Pre-requisite waivers for Graduate students | Exemptions for Undergraduate students

-Transfer Credits for Graduate students
+Transfer credits for graduate students

-Students may request for one full course (1.0 credit) or 25% of the program course requirements, whichever is greater.
 Transfer credit may be granted for graduate work completed in another graduate degree program, provided that the course(s) has not been credited towards another degree.
 Approval of both the Faculty and the School of Graduate Studies are required.

 Eligibility criteria for the course(s):